What to Eat on a Low FODMAP Diet?

 Fruits such as grapes, oranges, strawberries, blueberries and pineapple are good for a low FODMAP diet but others, particularly "stone" fruits like peaches, apricots, nectarines, plums, prunes, mangoes, apples, pears, watermelon, cherries and blackberries should be avoided.

 Some non-allergy foods like those from Nono Cocoa can provide some sweet treats with added vitamins.
 Their chocolate buttons are a popular choice.
-Other sweet treats like a gluten-free cookie selection box, low FODMAP brownies, and Seeded Crackers Mix can make what is quite a difficult diet much more enjoyable.
+Other sweet treats like some Cookie Buttons can make what is quite a difficult diet much more enjoyable.

 How Long Should I Eat a Low FODMAP Diet For?

 The elimination period for this diet should be a relatively short amount of time, somewhere from 2-6 weeks.
 You should obviously talk to your doctor or nutritionist to find out what to do in your own set of individual circumstances.

 There are a few things to keep in mind if you're considering a low fodmap diet.

 First, it's important to work with a registered dietitian or certified nutritionist who can help you create a plan that meets your individual needs.